 Oryza australiensis, the wild rice of Australia, can also withstand extremely hot days.
-Analysis of leaf tissues from heat tolerant wild rice (Oryza australiensis) and compared with with mild adjusted O. sativa supported openness to warm, as well as diurnal heat shock.
+Analysis of leaf tissues from heat-tolerant wild rice (Oryza australiensis) and compared with with mild adjusted O. sativa supported openness to warm, as well as diurnal heat shock.
 Even though CO2 assimilation was faster at 30 °C, O. australiensis leaves had 50% less Rubisco activase per unit Rubisco at 45 °C (Phillips, Scafaro and Atwell, 2022).
-By contrast, Rubisco activase per unit Rubisco multiplied in O. sativa at 45 °C while CO2 absorption was more slow, mirroring its inferior Rubisco activase thermostability.
+By contrast, Rubisco activase per unit Rubisco multiplied in O. sativa at 45 °C while CO2 absorption was slower, mirroring its inferior Rubisco activase thermostability.
 O. australiensis, in contrast to O. sativa, responded to CO2 enrichment at 45 °C, indicating the wild rice relative's more robust carboxylation capacity and thermal tolerance.
 O. australiensis produced more biomass than O. sativa when grown at a high temperature (45 °C) and ambient CO2 (400 ppm) (Phillips, Scafaro and Atwell, 2022).
 However, while O. sativa experienced severe growth penalties when grown at high temperatures, O. australiensis was more susceptible to low temperatures (25 °C). report no huge decrease in the LER of O. australiensis after 4 h at 45 °C, which was connected to its photosynthetic thermotolerance (Scafaro et al., 2018).

 The fact that O. australiensis has consistently outperformed O. sativa when subjected to high temperatures suggests that it has access to the resources necessary to support such growth.
 These resources include carbon resources that are either generated through photosynthesis or mobilized from stored carbohydrates.
-The mechanicsm behind these tolerance to high day temperature in this heat tolerant species still remains unknown.
-Further ivestigation is needed to transfer these heat stress tolerance quality to Cultivated rice varieties in order to manage these heat stress.
+The mechanism behind this tolerance to high day temperatures in this heat tolerant species remains unknown.
+Further ivestigation is needed to transfer these heat stress tolerance qualities to Cultivated rice varieties to manage this heat stress.

 .
 In O. rufipogon Griff, they discovered a stable quantitative trait locus (QTL) for heat tolerance at the heading stage on chromosome 5 (qHTH5).
 The corresponding gene, HTH5, is a member of the pyridoxal phosphate-binding protein PLPBP (previously known as PROSC) family.
 It is anticipated that this gene will encode the mitochondrion-localized pyridoxal phosphate homeostasis protein (PLPHP).
 Rice plants under heat stress at the heading stage with overexpression of HTH5 had a higher rate of seed-setting, whereas plants with suppression of HTH5 were more susceptible to heat stress.
 (Cao et al., 2022).
 Further research revealed that by increasing the amount of heat-induced pyridoxal 5'-phosphate (PLP), HTH5 reduces the accumulation of reactive oxygen species at high temperatures.
-Besides, that two SNPs situated in the HTH5 promoter regiont are associated with its expression level and connected with heat resistance diversity.
+Besides, two SNPs situated in the HTH5 promoter regiont are associated with its expression level and connected with heat resistance diversity.
 Based on these findings, the novel gene HTH5 may increase rice's tolerance to heat stress and the ongoing threat posed by global warming.

-Conclusion and Future prospects
+Conclusion and Prospects